Psychology (PS)

 PS380: Clinical Psychology

 This course explores the foundations of clinical psychology, including the evolution, practice, and application of psychology in clinical settings.
-You will examine ethical and legal considerations in counseling, the roles and responsibilities of therapist and client, clinical skills, diversity issues, and professional development opportunities.
+You will examine ethical and legal considerations in counseling, the roles and responsibilities of the therapist, clinical skills, diversity issues, and professional development opportunities.
 Current topics related to clinical practice will also be covered.

 Quarter Credit Hours: 6 | Prerequisite: None